Abigail May Alcott Nieriker: Education

 Beginning in 1859, Alcott studied art at the School of the Museum of Fine Arts in Boston.
-May Alcott visited Paris, studied at the Académie Julian in 1870 and exhibited in both cities, as well as elsewhere in the US and in London.
-She painted mainly flowers, but also made excellent copies of works by J.M.W.
+May Alcott visited Paris, studied at the Académie Julian in 1870 and exhibited in both cities, as she also did later elsewhere in the US and in London.
+She painted flowers mainly, but also made excellent copies of works by J.M.W.
 Turner.
-She studied art anatomy with William Rimmer in Boston, and also studied with William Morris Hunt, Krug, Vautier and Müller among others.
-She taught art to young Daniel Chester French.
+She studied art anatomy with William Rimmer in Boston and also studied with William Morris Hunt, Krug, Vautier, and Müller among others.
+She even taught art to the young Daniel Chester French.

-She studied in Paris, London and Rome during three European trips in 1870, 1873 and 1877, which were made possible by the publication in 1868 of her sister Louisa's book Little Women.
+She studied in Paris, London, and Rome during three European trips in 1870, 1873 and 1877, which the 1868 publication of her sister Louisa's book Little Women made possible.
 She traveled on at least one of the trips with Alice Bartlett and her sister Louisa May, where she "came into her own as an artist."
 She studied sculpture, sketching and painting.
-In Europe she found that women had greater educational opportunities than in the United States, but the art academies did not allow women to paint live nude models.
-For that, she studied under Krug, who managed to enable both male and female students to paint live models.
+In the meantime, she found that women had greater educational opportunities in Europe than in the United States, but the art academies did not allow women to paint live nude models.
+For that, she studied under Krug, who enabled both male and female students to paint live models.

 Alcott had illustrated the first edition of Little Women, to a negative critical reception.
 The early illustrations were made before her trips to and studies in Europe.